astronomer/docs/software/runtime-image-architecture.md

 ## Python Packages

 This table lists the Python packages supported by Astro Runtime.
+You can't modify the Python versions.

 | Astro Runtime                                   | Python Package                                                                |
 | ----------------------------------------------- | ----------------------------------------------------------------------------- |